 - Bio.3b Wetlands Pre-construction Survey.
 A City-approved wetlands biologist shall conduct a preconstruction survey of the Project Site to determine the potential for sediments or potential pollutants to flow off-site through surface water drainage ditches and determine the need for setbacks from open drainage ditches in Project areas.
 If the drainage ditches support wetland vegetation at the time of the survey as determined by the City-approved wetlands biologist, a 100-foot minimum setback shall be required. - Bio.3c Coastal Wetlands Mitigation and Monitoring Plan.
 A Coastal Wetlands Mitigation and Monitoring Plan shall be prepared by the Applicant and approved by the City and other resource agencies, as applicable, and fully implemented within 120 days of the completion of soil remediation and shall include the following: - 1.
-Wetland W-1 shall be replaced on a minimum 1:1 basis by per the Applicant-proposed expansion of existing wetlands in the Drainage No. 4 Area - 2.
-The temporary loss of 0.27 acre within W-5 shall be mitigated at a minimum 1:1 ratio that shall include periodic monitoring to ensure the wetland naturally revegetates to predisturbance conditions, identification of contingency measure should natural revegetation not proceed as expected, as well as establishment or enhancement of wetland habitat elsewhere on the Project Site.
+The permanent loss of 0.17 acre associated Wetland W-1 shall be replaced on a minimum 4:1 basis by expansion of existing wetlands in the Drainage No. 4 Area. - 2.
+The temporary loss of 0.1 acre within W-5 shall be mitigated at a minimum 4:1 ratio that shall include periodic monitoring to ensure the wetland naturally revegetates to predisturbance conditions, identification of contingency measure should natural revegetation not proceed as expected, as well as establishment or enhancement of wetland habitat elsewhere on the Project Site.

+Compensatory wetland replacement shall not occur in any area (e.g., the buffer zone) that will be revegetated with other vegetation under MM Bio.1.b.9.
 A monitoring program that extends for a sufficient amount of time to ensure that new habitat is established, self-sustaining, and capable of surviving drought (minimum five years).
 Restoration Monitoring reports shall be submitted on a quarterly basis, or as needed, describing the methods and materials used for implementation of restoration.
 Annual reports will be submitted describing the status of the restoration efforts identifying whether plants are becoming established or if there are any problem areas, including where additional erosion control, weed control, or reseeding/replanting efforts may be needed.
 The monitoring report shall also note whether restoration sites appear to be developing sufficiently that performance criteria would be met within the projected time frame.
 Recommendations for additional monitoring and/or restoration or mitigation areas.
 The Annual monitoring report shall be submitted to the City and other oversight agencies for review.
 Plan Requirements/Timing: A coastal wetlands mitigation plan shall be prepared by the Applicant, approved by the City, and fully implemented within 120 days of the completion of soil remediation.
 Monitoring: The coastal wetlands mitigation plan shall include methodology to assess the success of wetlands mitigation.
 Monitoring and reporting shall be conducted on an annual basis to ensure the success of wetlands mitigation.